Privacy Policy

 Value: 1

-Purpose: This cookie stores that you came to Pinterest via our website.
-So the URL of our website is stored.
+Purpose: The cookie stores that you reached Pinterest via our website.
+The URL of our website is therefore stored.

 Name: _pinterest_sess